VectorInstitute/FL4Health/vector_bootcamp_2025/ide_and_environment_guide.md

 ### Accessing a Cluster GPU through your Local VS Code

-You can also connect your local VS Code directly to a VS Code instance on a GPU on Vector’s cluster.
+You can also connect your local VS Code directly to a VS Code instance on a GPU or CPU on Vector’s cluster.

 #### Installing VS Code Server on the Cluster